 You should take extra care and avoid all protests, political gatherings, demonstrations and marches.
-If you’re travelling to the airport, allow extra time to take account of possible transport delays, and consider using the airport rail link.
 Monitor local news and social media for developments.
 See Political situation

-The Thai authorities have set up a Tourist’s Friend Centre to provide information for tourists.
-Offices are located at the Sport Authority of Thailand in the Bangkapi district of Bangkok, Suvarnabhumi and Don Mueang airports, four BTS Skytrain stations (Siam, Phya Thai, Ekkamai and Wong Wian Yai) and Hua Lampong MRT station.
+Tourist’s Friend Centres, which provide information for tourists, are located at the Sport Authority of Thailand in the Bangkapi district of Bangkok, Suvarnabhumi and Don Mueang airports, four BTS Skytrain stations (Siam, Phya Thai, Ekkamai and Wong Wian Yai) and Hua Lampong MRT station.
 You can also contact the Tourist’s Friend Centre by telephone on +66 (0)2 314 1212 (in English – 24 hours).

 The majority of road traffic accidents in Thailand involve motorcycles, but accidents involving other vehicles including cars, coaches and mini-buses also occur.
+With a large volume of people travelling by road over the Songkran (Thai New Year) holiday period there is an increased risk of road accidents.
 See Road travel

 By law you must carry your passport with you at all times.
 Tourists have been arrested because they were unable to produce their passport.
-See Local laws and customs.
+Keep your passport and other valuables dry during the Songkran Festival (13 – 15 April).
+See Local laws and customs

 Take out comprehensive travel and medical insurance before you travel.